 If you received unemployment compensation during the year, you must include it in gross income.
 To determine if your unemployment is taxable, see Are Payments I Receive for Being Unemployed Taxable?

 You may be required to make quarterly estimated tax payments.
 However, you can choose to have federal income tax withheld.
 For more information, refer to Form W-4V, Voluntary Withholding Request (PDF).
 You should receive a Form 1099-G, Certain Government Payments (PDF) showing the amount of unemployment compensation paid to you during the year in Box 1, and any federal income tax withheld in Box 4.
-Report the amount shown in Box 1 on line 19 of Form 1040, Schedule 1, Additional Income and Adjustments to Income (PDF) and attach this to the Form 1040 (PDF).
-Include the withholding shown in Box 4 on line 16 of Form 1040.
-For more information on unemployment, see Unemployment Benefits in Publication 525.
+Report the amount shown in Box 1 on line 7 of Schedule 1, (Form 1040 or 1040-SR), Additional Income and Adjustments to Income (PDF) and attach this to the Form 1040 (PDF) or Form 1040-SR (PDF).
+Include the withholding shown in Box 4 on line 17 of Form 1040 or Form 1040-SR. For more information on unemployment, see Unemployment Benefits in Publication 525.